0v3rride/PowerPIM/FrontEnd/readme/README.md

     Set-ExecutionPolicy RemoteSigned -Force
     ```

-4. (Optional) Register the appropriate PowerShell repository in your environment.
+4. Place PowerPIM in your Orginization's PowerShell repository in your environment & Register It.

     ```powershell
     . "\\path\to\powershell\script\to\register\repository.ps1"
     ```

+    #### or

 5. Issue the following PowerShell commands